 Product Photography Tips and Techniques for eCommerce Businesses

-For micro, small, and medium sized e-commerce stores, professional product photography is a key to sales.
+For micro, small, and medium-sized e-commerce stores, the professional product photography is a key to sales.
 93% of consumers consider visuals to be the key factor in purchasing decisions.
 You should keep in mind that online consumers can’t touch, try or feel the products you sell so great E-commerce product photography should not only show how the product looks but also shows its texture and appearance from multiple angles and settings.

 Whether you are selling home baked products, flowers, apparel, jewelry, or makeup products, or furniture, great product photography doesn’t only help you in improving the conversion rate on the website but also building a superior brand.

-Let’s dive into some simple yet essential product photography tips and techniques for small scale eCommerce businesses to replace uninspiring visuals with tempting visuals and increase sales.
+Let’s dive into some simple yet essential product photography tips and techniques for small-scale eCommerce businesses to replace uninspiring visuals with tempting visuals and increase sales.

 1- Take Care of the Light as a Top Priority

 For professional eCommerce product photography, you need to keep the light quantity and distribution right to avoid shadows on your product.
 It is recommended to use natural light (outdoors or near big windows) as much as possible, and the best time to do this is morning and mid afternoon.